English is a West Germanic language that was first spoken in early medieval England and eventually became a global lingua franca.

 Should College Be Free?

-In recent decades, the cost of attending college has dramatically increased.
+Rising College Costs and the Historical Role of Higher Education In recent decades, the cost of attending college has dramatically increased.
 It is regarded as an elite privilege, one that many cannot afford and, therefore, are opting out from attending.
 In contrast, those who choose to go to college are often burdened with life-long student loans, which remain due even after retirement.
-As a result of this educational crisis of rising costs, the proposition of free college education is becoming
+As a result of this educational crisis of

 Read More

 Sophocles’ Antigone is one of the most important Greek tragedies because it explores the conflict between divine law and human law, personal conscience and political authority, and pride and wisdom.
 The play focuses on Antigone’s decision to bury her brother Polynices even though King Creon has forbidden it.
-Through this conflict, Sophocles raises important questions about justice, loyalty, religion, family duty, and the consequences of stubborn leadership.
-To What Law
+Through this conflict, Sophocles raises important questions about justice, loyalty, religion, family duty, and the consequences of stubborn leadership (Sophocles & Woodruff,

 Read More